 The Practice of Grounding: Jesus instructed the people to sit down in the “green grass.”
 This is more than a throwaway detail; there is something about reconnecting with the Earth and settling into the present moment and present place that helps us release our anxiety and see the abundance of God’s world.

 The Practice of Gratitude: Jesus lifted up the gathered gifts and gave thanks.
 The practice of gratitude awakens us to the grace and goodness around us, teaching us to see the abundance of beauty and love we couldn’t see before.
 Rural folks are often skilled at cherishing the small, simple gifts of life and they can build on this practice to change the prevailing story of scarcity and polarization in their community to one of abundance and connectedness.

 The Practice of Generosity: Jesus was free to give the food away to the group without fear.
 And he was free to receive the food from the young child.
 New visions and ventures open to us when we live with open hands, ready to release or receive.
 Generosity of spirit and resources creates abundance and makes miracles possible, even in small towns and rural regions.

 The Practice of Solidarity: The miracle was not only the abundance but the shared abundance.
 In this parable of shalom, everyone had more than enough and “all were satisfied.”
 Abundance can only be recovered if we practice solidarity across differences.
-Like good hosts, we are not happy until all are fed.
-Like good shepherds, we are not at peace until all 100 sheep are accounted for.
 One of the benefits of small town life is the intimate knowledge of our neighbors; we notice when people are absent.
 We can use this to gossip and divide or we can leverage that knowledge to promote personal empowerment and intentional inclusion.